-The occurrence of one or more natural disasters, such as earthquakes and hurricanes, unusually adverse weather exacerbated by global climate change or otherwise, pandemic or epidemic outbreaks (including new outbreaks of COVID-19), prolonged IT system failures, boycotts and geopolitical events, such as civil unrest in countries in which suppliers are located or in which the Corporation, including through Dollarcity, operates, war, violence, or disruptive global political events (for example, the current conflict between Russia and Ukraine, or the increased tensions between China and the Western countries), and acts of terrorism, or similar disruptions could materially adversely affect the Corporation's business and financial results.
+The occurrence of one or more natural disasters, such as earthquakes and hurricanes, unusually adverse weather exacerbated by global climate change or otherwise, pandemic or epidemic outbreaks, prolonged IT system failures, boycotts and geopolitical events, such as civil unrest in countries in which suppliers are located or in which the Corporation, including through Dollarcity, operates, war, violence, or disruptive global political events (for example, the increased tensions between China and the Western countries), and acts of terrorism, or similar disruptions could materially adversely affect the Corporation's business and financial results.
 Furthermore, the impact of any such events on its business and financial results could be exacerbated if they occur during a period of the year when sales generally increase, such as the winter holidays season or any other major holidays and celebrations.